pieter-v-n/pmx-cluster-tb/README.md

 - [Samsung 990 Pro SSD](https://www.samsung.com/nl/memory-storage/nvme-ssd/990-pro-2tb-nvme-pcie-gen-4-mz-v9p2t0bw/) 2 TB drive for backup (200 GB) and data (1800 GB)
 - [Thunderbolt4 cable](https://www.aliexpress.com/item/1005004619027797.html?spm=a2g0o.order_list.order_list_main.5.49c118022JCe4g), length: 50 cm

 Each of these operate as an Proxmox VE.
 Each server has 2x USB4 ports.
 These ports are used to connect to the other 2 servers, so creating a 3-node ring configuration.
 The IP addresses for the new Point-to-Point network are not associated to individual interfaces, but are associated to `local host`.
-Thus way, it does not matter in which order/which of the 2 USB4 ports connect to a particular port on that other server.
+This way, it does not matter in which order/which of the two USB4 ports connect to a particular port on the other server.
 The Router (frr based) with the switch fabric engine will be able to route between the hosts using the Point-to-Point netwrok.

 This project describes the changes that need to be made to the individual server configurations to enable an IP synchronization network.
 # Bare Metal Proxmox Installation (repeat for all 3 hosts)